ME3-HECM/final-project-dharshannan-and-pablo/README_PROJECT.md

 ```

 ## Lost Capability
 The buggy is programed to enter tack back mode when it is lost, most significantly when it gets stuck.
 When the buggy is stuck for a period of time, it is programmed to keep track of how long it is stuck for and deducts this time from the forward movement for its track back array.
-The code below highlights how this is achieved within the main_motor.c file
+The code below highlights how this is achieved within the main_motor.c file:
 ```
  // Initialize color detected variable
     unsigned char color_detected = 0;